RileyMeta/Rarch_Installer/README.md

 ## Current Issues
-- Grub install is non-functional
+- Unable to add users to /etc/sudoers.d/
 - No option for alternative bootloader
 - No option for encryption
-- No way to export or import configs (Working in Testing)
+- No way to export or import configs